-With all that, you wonder where you’re going to find the time to make a side income.
+With all that, you wonder where you’re going to find the time to earn an additional income on the side.
 You can’t quit your day job because that’s your security.
-Without it you will not be able to maintain.
+Without it, you will not be able to maintain.

 But, Where and How Do You Find Extra Time?

 If you take the example of a typical person.
 The day basically consists of waking up early, endure a morning commute, to arrive at work barely on time, repeat the process after work and arrive home practically late.

 Once you’re home you have your family and friends to be with.
 Being a father of three and soon to be four I know how hard it is to find that extra free time you can devote to working on an online business.

 At the time I’m writing this post it’s 11:30 PM and my youngest just finally went to sleep.

 My parents have taught me that sometimes in order to reach your goals you must sacrifice a few things and be determined.

 I can’t speak for everyone as we all have our own situations but here are a few helpful tips that will help you find some extra time.